 Weather

-With the rainy season falling from December to February and the driest months being May to September, San Francisco can be more refreshing than other places on the coast of California.
+With the rainy season running from December to February and the driest months from May to September, San Francisco can be more refreshing than other places along the California coast.

 Hotel recommendation in San Francisco